wheatstalk/cdk-lambda-pnp/README.md

 **Features**

+* Bundles yarn workspaces and their dependencies so that you can use Yarn PnP in AWS Lambda.
 * Smaller node dependency file sizes due to PnP compression
 * First-class support for [`yarn workspaces focus`][yarn-workspaces-focus] and [`yarn.BUILD`](yarn-build)
 * CDK hotswap compatibility to speed up your inner loop